gshivg/Chat-App/README.md

     cd Chat-App

-Run the command below to add the missing build tools to the project
+Run the command below to add the necessary build tools to the project
-> You can skip this step if you have to run the app on only ios or android

     flutter create .